FluidTrust/Palladio-Addons-DataFlowConfidentiality-UncertaintyModelling/README.md

 	1. [Palladio-Supporting-DataFlowDiagram](https://github.com/FluidTrust/Palladio-Supporting-DataFlowDiagram) and
 	2. [Palladio-Supporting-DataFlowDiagramConfidentiality](https://github.com/FluidTrust/Palladio-Supporting-DataFlowDiagramConfidentiality/tree/uncertainty-integration) and
 	3. [this repository](https://github.com/FluidTrust/Palladio-Addons-DataFlowConfidentiality-UncertaintyModelling) in one folder
-- Make sure to clone the uncertainty-integration branch (as linked above) from the 2. repository (switching to uncertainty-integration branch after cloning the master branch can cause Eclipse problems)
+- Make sure to directly clone the uncertainty-integration branch (as linked above) from the 2. repository (switching to uncertainty-integration branch after cloning the master branch can cause Eclipse problems)
 - Create new Eclipse Workspace
 - Import all three repositories:
 	- Open in the menu *File* > Import > General > *Existing Projects into Workspace*
 	- Select your root directory
+	- Under Options, check `Search for nested projects` to correctly import repo (ii.)

 ### Installation of new software within Eclipse